 This place is also known as the “Sheesh Mahal of Amritsar”.
 The temple is dedicated to a 20th-century female saint named Lal Devi.
-The temple is believed to have miraculous powers by the locals.
+As believed by the locals, the temple has miraculous powers.
 People from the surrounding villages arrive here to pray for the well being of their loved ones.

-By Air.
-Traveling by air to Punjab is quite convenient due to the availability of several airports around the temple.
-Raja Sansi international airport in Amritsar which is roughly 15km away from the temple is the nearest.
-From the airport, you will have to take a taxi or a bus to reach your desired destination.
+Travelling by air to Punjab is quite convenient due to the availability of several airports around the temple.
+Sri Guru Ram Dass Ji International Airport aka Amritsar Airport (ATQ) in Amritsar which is the nearest aerodrome situated 15 km away.
+It is considered to be the largest as well as the busiest airports in Punjab.
+In 2019, it was ranked as the 6th best regional airport.
+Once you deboard the flight, you will have to take a taxi or a bus to reach your desired destination.

-By Train.
 Punjab is well connected via train routes.
-There are around 90 railway stations in different districts of Punjab which make it more convenient for the travelers arriving from other cities to reach the state.
-Amritsar Junction railway station is the nearest to reach the temple.
+There are around 90 railway stations in different districts of Punjab which make it more convenient for the travellers arriving from other cities to reach the state.
+Amritsar Junction (ASR) is the nearest to reach the temple and is considered to be the largest and busiest railway stations of Punjab.
 From the railway station, one can take a taxi or a bus to travel to the city.